conda/conda-dot-org/blog/2023-07-28-july-releases.md

 ---
-title: "July Releases for Conda and Conda-Build"
+title: "July 2023 Releases for conda and conda-build"
 slug: "2023-07-28-july-2023-releases"
 description: |
     Conda 23.7.0 and conda-build 3.26.0 have been released! 🎉